Frequently asked questions about Cloud Data Sense

 What is Cloud Data Sense?

 Cloud Data Sense is a cloud offering that uses Artificial Intelligence (AI) driven technology to help you understand data context and identify sensitive data across your storage systems.
-The systems can be working environments that you’ve added to the Cloud Manager Canvas and many types of data sources that Data Sense can access over your networks.
+The systems can be working environments that you’ve added to the BlueXP Canvas and many types of data sources that Data Sense can access over your networks.
 See the full list below.

 Cloud Data Sense provides pre-defined parameters (such as sensitive information types and categories) to address new data compliance regulations for data privacy and sensitivity, such as GDPR, CCPA, HIPAA, and more.